 Supplemental and contingent commissions are additional revenues paid to the Company based on the volume and/or underwriting profitability of the eligible insurance contracts placed.
 The Company's performance obligation is satisfied and revenue is recognized over time using the output method as the Company places eligible or profitable policies.
 For this revenue stream, the customer is the carrier as the carrier is the entity that will ultimately pay the Company additional revenues once certain volume and profitability targets are achieved by the carrier.
-Because of the limited visibility into the satisfaction of performance indicators outlined in the contracts, the Company constrains such revenues until the time that the carrier provides explicit confirmation of amounts owed to the Company to avoid a significant reversal of revenue in a future period.
+Because of the limited visibility into the satisfaction of performance indicators outlined in the contracts, the Company to avoid a significant reversal of revenue in a future period.
 The uncertainty regarding the ultimate transaction price for contingent commissions is principally the profitability of the underlying insurance policies placed as determined by the development of loss ratios maintained by the carriers.
 The uncertainty is resolved over the contractual term as actual results are achieved.